lalitsingh24x7/django_wtih_docker/README.md

 ## Django, docker, nginx and gunicorn with static and media

-For production jsut set DEBUG=True
+For production just set DEBUG=True

 ### Util command
 ##### 1: Make build and run on deman mode